dchoptiany/lmpgui/README.md

 # LMP GUI

 **LMP GUI** is Python application for **Assetto Corsa** displaying all essential information for LMP drivers in one place (it works with other cars as well).
 My inspiration was HUD I have seen on Youtube videos of iRacing 24 Hours of Le Mans.
 To be honest I don't know if is it mod or default HUD, because I have never played iRacing.
 Not all features coincide, and both applications significantly differ, but layout is similar.
-As far as I know it does not work for **Assetto Corsa Competezione**, but I have not tried it.

 ![Screenshot](https://github.com/dchoptiany/lmpgui/blob/main/screenshot.jpg "Screenshot")